Book detailing ‘satanic pledge’ found in room of Ana Kriégel murder accused

 Club

 The copybook was mentioned by Boy B during his garda interview.
 He said it contained details of a club he had set up.
-He called it a “satanic cult” because he didn’t want certain people to join, he said.
+He said he called it a “satanic cult” because he did not want certain people to join.
 “Since I called it the satanist cult there were cult rules.”

-The prosecution allege Boy B lured Ana from her home at 5pm on May 14th, 2018 on the pretence of meeting Boy A, who Ana was “interested” in.
-Boy A then allegedly violently sexually assaulted and murdered her in the derelict farmhouse as Boy B watched.
+The prosecution alleges that Boy B lured Ana (14) from her home at 5pm on May 14th, 2018 on the pretence of meeting Boy A, who Ana was “interested” in.
+Boy A then allegedly violently sexually assaulted and murdered her in a derelict farmhouse as Boy B watched.

 Boy A has pleaded not guilty to the murder and sexual assault “involving serious violence” of Ana Kriégel on May 14th, 2018, at Glenwood House, Laraghcon, Clonee Road, Lucan in Dublin.